 We enjoyed the tour by a native Blackfoot guide at Head Smashed in Buffalo Jump to learn about bison.

 Seeing these vast animals, though, was a real treat.
-The easiest way to see them is while driving to Waterton Lakes National Park.
-It’s a small detour to Bison Paddock where you drive through and watch the herd roam the grasslands.
+An easy way to see bison is while driving to Waterton Lakes National Park.
+It’s a small detour to Bison Paddock, where you drive through and watch the herd roam the grasslands.

 Road trip through Southern Alberta - Bison